 - Boating or sailing from Miami to the Virgin Islands is not domestic travel because it’s outside of US borders

-I hope these examples help you differentiate between traveling between different cities and international destinations.
+I hope these examples help you differentiate between traveling between cities and international destinations.

 What is a Domestic Flight?

 Air travel can also be domestic, so if you need to get from one U.S. state to another, the airline you choose may fly domestically rather than internationally.
-A domestic flight is defined as traveling within the same country’s borders via air travel.
+A domestic flight is air travel within the same country’s borders.

 The biggie is that on a domestic flight, your bags don’t go through customs or immigration inspection since you’re still in the same country (or your home country) – they just get checked at the gate before you board like normal and then go to the baggage carousel with everyone else’s luggage when you land.

-Domestic flights are typically shorter than an international flight that crosses multiple time zones or goes to a different country which means they usually won’t serve in-flight meals.
+Domestic flights are typically shorter than international flights that cross multiple time zones or go to a different country, so they usually won’t serve in-flight meals.

 See Related: Best Day to Book Flights

 Domestic flights usually cost less than what you might pay for an international flight.
 How much less depends on various factors, like what time of year you’re flying and what airline you choose.
 But when you fly domestically, you can often save money on ticket prices.

 See Related: Why Are Flights So Expensive Right Now?